danilk123/dk-bank/README.md

 ### Implementation notes

-The application is implemented as simple SpringBoot app The model classes Account and Transaction linked to H2 DB using JPA persistence.
+* The application is implemented as simple SpringBoot app
+* The model classes Account and Transaction linked to H2 DB using JPA persistence.
-Rest controller is mapped using spring. initial data populated by the script in data.sql
+* Rest controller is mapped using spring.
+* Initial data populated by the script in data.sql
+* Lombok library is used to generated som boiler plate code as getters and setters, log declaration, etc.
+* Mockito and JUnit4 is used for unit testing

 ### Author